 VIS RATING MAY MAKE MODIFICATIONS AND/OR CHANGES TO ITS PUBLICATION AT ANY TIME, FOR ANY REASON.
-HOWEVER, VIS RATING UNDERTAKES NO OBLIGATION (NOR DOES IT INTEND) TO PUBLICLY SUPPLEMENT, UPDATE OR REVISE ITS PUBLICATION ON A GOING-FORWARD BASIS.
+HOWEVER, RATING UNDERTAKES NO OBLIGATION (NOR DOES IT INTEND) TO PUBLICLY SUPPLEMENT, UPDATE OR REVISE ITS PUBLICATION ON A GOING-FORWARD BASIS.
 YOU ASSUME THE SOLE RISK OF MAKING USE OF AND/OR RELYING ON VIS RATING'S ASSESSMENTS, OTHER OPINIONS, AND PUBLICATIONS.

 VIS Rating maintains policies and procedures to address the independence of VIS Rating's credit ratings and credit rating processes.
-Information regarding, among others, entities holding more than 5% of the contributed charter capital of VIS Rating, any change to the shareholding ratios of entities holding more than 5% of the contributed charter capital of VIS Rating and a list of rated entities with a credit rating service charge accounting for over 5% of VIS Rating's total revenue from credit rating activities in the fiscal year prior to the time of information disclosure, are posted at https://visrating.com under the heading "Corporate Disclosure".
+Information regarding, among others, entities holding more than 5% of the contributed charter capital of VIS Rating, any change to the shareholding ratios of entities holding more than 5% of the contributed charter capital of VIS Rating any change to the shareholding ratios of entities holding more than 5% of the contributed charter capital of VIS Rating are entities with a credit rating service charge accounting for over 5% of VIS Rating's total revenue from credit rating activities in the fiscal year prior to the time of information disclosure, are posted at https://visrating.com under the heading "Corporate Disclosure".